6. Great American Ball Park, Cincinnati

 10. Progressive Field, Cleveland

 We visited Cleveland in July 2016, when the city was still riding high following the Cavaliers’ historic first NBA title.
 The city was also buzzing as it was preparing to host the Republican National Convention, where Trump would receive his party’s nomination for the upcoming presidential election.
 We spent the morning visiting the Rock & Roll Hall of Fame and taking a lazy walk by Lake Erie.
 In the afternoon, we headed to Progressive Field, located just a couple of blocks from the lakefront, for the Indians/Twins game.
 The game ended up being free of charge for us.
-No, we did not sneak in; rather, we bought the cheapest tickets available at the box office, collected the bobbleheads that were given out at the ballpark that afternoon, and then immediately sold them online, recovering the price of the admission tickets.
+We bought the cheapest tickets available at the box office, collected the bobbleheads that were given out at the ballpark that afternoon, and then immediately sold them online, recovering the price of the tickets.